mahmoudimus/ac/docs/public/concepts/hosted-data-storage.md

 What are the advantages and disadvantages of hosted data storage?
 What are add-on properties and how do they work?
 What are entity properties and how do they work?
-What are content properties aond how do they work?
+What are content properties and how do they work?

 There are three ways in which you can store data against JIRA and Confluence: add-on properties, entity properties (jira only) or content properties (confluence only).
 We will refer to them collectively as *host propeties*.
 A host property is a key-value pair where the value is a blob of JSON data.
-Your add-on will need to request the right Scopes to perform operations on host properties.
+Every host property is stored inside a container in the host application.
+That container might be an issue in JIRA, a page in confluence or even the add-on itself.
+Your add-on will need to request the right [Scopes](../scopes/scopes.html) to perform operations on host properties.

 Hosted data storage is useful to Atlassian Connect developers for the following reasons:

  * **Your addon does not need to have a backend to store data.**
    You can store your data in the host application itself meaning that your addon could be written using frontend only technologies (like Javascript / HTML / CSS).
  * **Imports and exports are handled by the host product.**
-   Since your data is stored with the host application it is included in the host applications backups and the import process will restore your data for you.
-This means that you never need to worry about your data being lost or disconnected from the customer.
+   Since your data is stored with the host application it is included in the host applications backups.
+This means that the import process will restore your data automatically.
+With host properties you never need to worry about your data being lost or disconnected from the customer.
  * **Conditions can be predicated on host properties.**
-   Meaning that you can configure if a web fragment will be shown based on an host property; this is a must faster approach than relying upon remote conditions.
-This is because a remote condition must make an entire HTTP call whereas a host property based condition is a local operation.
-It is an order of magnitude faster to render the page and a highle recommended approach.
+   Meaning that you can configure if a web fragment will be shown based on a host property; this is a must faster approach than relying upon remote conditions.
+This is because the host application must make a HTTP request to your add-on every time it evaluates a remote condition; blocking the display of your content until the request finishes.
+With host property conditions it is an order of magnitude faster to render the page and thus is a highly recommended approach.
  * **The products have access to your properties.**
    In JIRA's case this means that you can write JQL queries based on issue entity properties.
 This enables your users to enjoy the power of JQL on search data that you have defined.
 In Confluence this means that you can use [CQL to search for content](https://developer.atlassian.com/confdev/confluence-rest-api/advanced-searching-using-cql).

-Host properties give an Atlassian Connect developer a great many benefits.
+Host properties are a powerful tool for Atlassian Connect developers.
 The following sections provide detailed explanations of how add-on properties, entity properties and content properties may be used in your add-on.

 ## <a id="add-on-properties">Add-on properties

-Add-on properties allow add-ons to store key-value pairs in the host application, either JIRA or Confluence, and retrieve them.
+Add-on properties are host properties who store each property against the add-on itself.
+In this case the 'add-on' is considered to be the storage container.

 ### <a id="add-on-properties-limitations"></a>Limitations of add-on properties

 Add-on properties have the following limitations:

- * Only the add-on that writes the add-on properties can read those properties.
+ * The properties for each add-on are sandboxed to the add-on.
+Only the add-on that writes the add-on properties can read those properties.
    They cannot be shared or read by other add-ons.
  * Each addon can create a maximum of 100 properties, each property value cannot be more than 32KB in size.
  * The value stored in each property must be in valid JSON format.
  * Requests via [`AP.request`](../javascript/module-request.html) to store and receive add-on properties can only be made via a logged-in user.
+ * There is no mechanism to handle concurrent edits by two users to the one add-on property.
+Whomever saves data last will win.

 **Warning:** Add-on properties can be manipulated by a malicious authenticated user (e.g. by making REST calls through the developer console).
 For this reason: